capitolmuckrakr/aws_ec2_docker/README.md

 **INSTANCETYPE**='t3a.micro' -- the instance class to use, it determines the processing power and speed for the EC2 server.

 **VPCID** -- the virtual private cloud to use.
 The default VPC for the account or profile will be used unless a different ID is assigned.

+**SUBNETID** -- the subnet to use.
+The subnet of the assigned VPC will be used by default.

 **SGNAME**=dockersg -- the security group name to use for the server, it will be created in the assigned VPC if it doesn't already exist.
 The install script will also add a new rule to the firewall for the group, opening up port 22 for IP addresses within the installing client's subnet (255.255.255.0).
 To open other ports for access, assign them to the env var **valid_ports** before running the installation.
 For example, open ports 22 and 80 by typing the following command:
 ```